-Cyclists Discover Booby Traps On Popular Bike Trails, Police Monitoring Areas
+Cyclists Discover Booby Traps On Popular Dallas Bike Trails, Police Monitoring Areas

 DALLAS (CBSDFW.COM) – Cyclists riding the trails in the Lakewood and Lake Highlands areas of Dallas have reported seeing booby traps that could injure or kill someone.

-Multiple cycling groups report seeing twine strung across the trails, specifically the Ridgewood and SOPAC trails.
+Multiple cycling groups report seeing twine strung across the trails, specifically the Ridgewood and SoPac trails.

 The color of the string makes it nearly impossible to see so a cyclist that hits it while riding along at 20 miles per hour could be seriously hurt.